bcrist/limp/readme.md

     function indent_newlines (str)

 Returns a copy of `str` with newlines normalized, and each new line having `get_indent()` prepended.

+    function sx.parser (str)

+Returns a new parser to process the provided S-expression string.
+See above for discussion of the methods available on this type of userdata object.

     function fs.absolute_path (path)